cstrelioff/chrisstrelioffws-sandbox/2014/09/02/installing_virtualbox_on_ubuntu_14_04.rst

     Oracle_VM_VirtualBox_Extension_Pack-4.3.14-95030.vbox-extpack

-and installed from the terminal using (you'll asked for your password if you don't use sudo):
+and installed from the terminal using (you'll be asked for your password if you don't use sudo):

 .. code-block:: bash